|

 heroine is always in control and always comes out on top.'

-the Daily Mail entitled 'Why do women writers betray their
+page article in the Daily Mail entitled 'Why do women writers

-own sex?'
-In it she accused women writers of erotic fiction
+betray their own sex?'
+In it she accused women writers of

-said 'This is the stuff of male fantasy, and seriously nasty
+by men.
+She said 'This is the stuff of male fantasy, and

-male fantast at that.
-At least if women must compete with
+seriously nasty male fantast at that.
+At least if women

-men at this dubious game they have the imagination to come
+must compete with men at this dubious game they have the

-celebrated its first birthday, the Sunday Times quoted how
+as Black Lace celebrated its first birthday, the Sunday

-'a recent readership survey had provided interesting reading,
+Times quoted how 'a recent readership survey had provided

-queuing to hail the "sense of liberation in having
+executives queuing to hail the "sense of liberation

-pornography for me in WH Smith" When asked to select
+in having pornography for me in WH Smith" When

 or "hunky".
 Their list of ideal erotic